MetOffice/Vernier/README.md

 ### Supported Compilers

-The code has been tested with the following compilers:
+The code is tested with the following compilers:
-- GCC versions: 9.3.0, 10.2.0
+- GCC versions: 10.2.0
 - Clang versions: 12.0

 ### Testing Framework and Documentation